Toast POS review

 - POS hardware.
 A variety of hardware options are available, including Toast terminal bundles, kiosks, kitchen display systems, card readers and more.

 FeaturesToast’s POS offerings come with a broad suite of features:

-- Loyalty programs.
-Implement a points-based rewards program for a flat monthly fee that prompts guests to opt in during the checkout process.
+- Loyalty programs and gift cards.
+Design branded gift cards or implement a points-based rewards program that prompts guests to opt in during the checkout process.

 - Payroll and team management.
 Manage your team and automate payroll systems with time-tracking, benefits administration and more.

 - Inventory management.
 Track inventory data, eliminate waste and increase profit with menu engineering that helps you identify under-performing menu items.

 - Reporting and analytics.
 Access performance metrics with automated nightly emails and cloud-enabled reporting to compare sales across locations, time periods and menu items.

 - Restaurant hardware.
 Install industry-specific hardware to streamline your service, including kitchen display systems, guest-facing displays and scales.

 - Business loans.
 Apply for business capital of up to $250,000 directly through Toast’s platform.

 - Dedicated podcast.
 Listen to industry experts and fellow restaurateurs share tips and success stories on its podcast, The Garnish.